A/N: Many thanks to StrongHermione for being my lovely beta. Enjoy. xx

 The bottom of the monument, the part holding the animals up, was marble, with words written all over it.
 But not just any words, but the names of every person who died that day, regardless of whose side of the war they were on.

-Even Tom Riddle, Jr. had a place on the monument, to remind people that he was human, and started out, just like that.
+Even Tom Riddle, Jr. had a place on the monument, to remind people that he was human, and had started out at Hogwarts, just like everyone else.

-"This will help to unite us, to prevent our scattering.
-We will always be tied to the school, even those not here that day."
+"This will help to unite us… To prevent our further scattering.
+We will always be tied to the school, even those who were not here that day."

 Harry nodded, silently taking her hand.
 It was a gesture of comfort, not of romantic feelings.

-The two of them had always been there for each other, and will continue to do so in the future.
+The two of them had always been there for each other, and would continue be in the future.

 Harry nodded, not wanting to speak.
 They had all undergone so much, at such a young age, it was a miracle they made it out alive.